jordan-rj-2003/Data-science-portfolio/README.md

    entities so the score can't just be tracking *who* is mentioned.
 3. **Project** each document vector onto the axis via cosine similarity to get an interpretable score — no black-box classifier sits between the text and the number.

-A held-out SVM is used only to *sanity-check* that the axis-derived features carry real signal — it is never the ranking mechanism itself, so the score a reader sees stays fully explainable.

 ## Why GloVe over BERT